brhayes21/music-promotion-product-analytics/README.md

 The synthetic dataset contains **24 tracks**, **18 promotion campaigns**, and **4,212 campaign-day-segment-country performance rows**.

+**Data provenance:** The dataset was generated specifically for this independent portfolio project using a scripted synthetic-data simulation with AI assistance.
+It does not contain Spotify user data, proprietary Spotify data, or estimates of actual Spotify product performance.

 See [`data/DATA_DICTIONARY.md`](data/DATA_DICTIONARY.md) for field definitions.

 ## Core Metrics